Exercises, Whole Health

 To increase difficulty:

-• Place feet farther away from the wall, making the body more horizontal.
+• Place feet further away from the wall, making body more horizontal.

 pushuptostanding_blog Push-Up to Standing